neel-dey/anatomix/README.md

 - SOTA 3D few-shot semantic segmentation

 (all without any dataset or domain specific pretraining)

+**How?** It's weights were contrastively pretrained on wildly variable synthetic volumes to learn approximate appearance invariance and pose equivariance for images with randomly sampled biomedical shape configurations with random intensities and artifacts.

 ## Load weights for inference / feature extraction / finetuning